mp-web3/rust-complete-dev-guide/README.md

 Now we can define functions that accept values of type `Media`, and put it in a `Book` or a `Movie` or an `Audiobook`.

+### option

+#### **Other Ways of handling options**

+`item.unwrap()`

+- If "item" is a Some, returns the value in Some
+- If "item" is a None, panics!

+> Use for quick debugging or examples

+---

+`item.expect("There should be a value here")`

+- If "item" is a Some, returns the value in Some
+- If "item" is a None, prints the provided debug message and panics!

+> Use when we want the program **to crash** if there is no value

+---

+`item.unwrap_or(&placeholder)`

+- If "item" is a Some, returns the value in Some
+- If "item" is a None, returns the provided default value

+> Use when it makes sense to provide a fallback value

 ## Useful

 ### Installing external Crates